LadyNaggaga/DevFest_MSFTWorkshop/README.md

 `var oxfordEmotion = require("node-oxford-emotion")(process.env.PO_KEY);`

+Scroll to the bottom of the image.js file to see the code for the Photon Particle reference

+`  Spark.login({ username: process.env.USER_NAME, password: process.env.USER_PASS },             function(err, body) {
+      Spark.callFunction(process.env.SPARK_ID,'setMode',isHappy,function(err,data)`

-Scroll to the bottom of the image.js file to see the code for the Photon Particle reference Take note of the User_Name, User_Spark , and Spark_ID , and PO_KEY variables because we will need them in the next step.
+Take note of the User_Name, User_Spark , and Spark_ID , and PO_KEY variables because we will need them in the next step.